FenaFroz/Hello-world-/README.md

-# Hello-world-i like to play bdo and i want to make discord bots now.
+# Hello-world-
 just another repository

+Hello!

+i like to play bdo and i want to make discord bots now.